greyhats13/evermos-technical-test-infra/README.md

 - Push event will trigger dev pipeline
 - Pull request to Main(master) will trigger Staging pipeline
 - Release tag will trigger production pipeline.
 It is not 100% implemented due to limited times.
-So, most of the versioning strategy is a part of Feature branch formality.
+So, most of the versioning strategy is a part of feature branch formality.

 CI/CD is setup as pipeline as a code in Jenkinsfile.
 It contains three stages:
 1. Source(Checkout)